clhoultby/c3-last-titain/session_c3e3_slap_a_horse_so_hard_it_exploded.md

 Guards said that there had been a number of constructs malfunctioning.
 Guards belong to Glass alliance.

 Construct manufactor:
-Steamwise solutions Store Front
-Bertulf Beornfreid - owner
+Steamwise solutions Store Front: Bertulf Beornfreid - owner

 Hoots shares that he can't remember his name.